What is low-code development?

 - Become more flexible.
 Maintenance, updates, and enhancements come with the app development territory.
 The good news is that low-code platforms make changes easy since writing code is not required.
 If professional developers aren’t available when changes need to be made, others on your team can easily step in and help.

 - Fill talent gaps.
 Low-code platforms play a key role in the evolving business landscape as they allow non-technical employees to build apps.
-This means that low-code development can help organizations fill talent gaps by allowing those without coding or programming experience to take part in developing web and mobile applications.
+This means that low-code development can help organisations fill talent gaps by allowing those without coding or programming experience to take part in developing web and mobile applications.

 - Accelerate digital transformation.
 Businesses must keep pace with consumer and user demands—that includes providing convenient, functional web and mobile apps.
-Low-code development reduces the traditional app development burden, helping your organization accelerate digital transformation.
+Low-code development reduces the traditional app development burden, helping your organisation accelerate digital transformation.

 Low-code platforms are great for empowering employees that don't have technical app-building skills, but they also make an excellent choice if you have professional developers on staff.
 Plus, low-code app development is designed for internal teams, so you could save money by keeping the process in-house instead of hiring external developers or working with a third-party solution.